js-jslog/harpguru-scripts/richters-other-56-positions.md

 position (cross harp).
 You see we're still in 2nd position.
 And I'm not taking a shot at anyone here.
 Naming your tuning based on the position you're configuring it for makes a lot of sense.

 But one thing is clear from all of this.
 Positional playing is about more than just the scales made available.
 And that's because musical character is about more than just the scale you play.
 Each position contains textural, chordal and tonal characteristics, both opportunities and quirks.
-Dorian in 6th position will not sound the same as Dorain in 4th position, and this is why I love the harmonica.
+And this is why I love the harmonica.
 It's an instrument of perverted specialisation, and every perversion is it's own specialisation.

 So to return to our clickbait title, that's why, if we accept that there are 8 possible tunings within the Richter system as we have here, and 8 positions for normal people to play on each, then there are 64 unique sounds to explore within this one humble system.
 56 more than the 8 max